-Personally I like online shopping mainly because it’s easy, fast and convenient, you can shop when you want to anywhere you want to.
+From recent research we learn that online shopping is not as attractive or appealing to women as it is towards men.
+Women have more positive attitude towards conventional shopping than online shopping.
+Men’s attitude doesn’t differ between online of conventional shopping.
+Personally I like to Take The Coupon to buy some really nice cloth mainly because it’s easy, fast and convenient, you can shop when you want to anywhere you want to.
 There’s a gender gap in online shopping.
 More men than women engage in online shopping and make online purchases while in the offline world women love to shop.
+Take a look at these custom wristbands.

 On the cognitive level which is the most important in the attitude of women towards online shopping, women still are skeptical towards online shopping, they tend to fear risks and threats associated with online shopping.